 Single-wall backpacking tents made from waterproof, breathable fabric save weight by not requiring a separate rainfly, making them another good option.
 But, these tents typically cost more and sometimes struggle with condensation building up inside.
 If a traditional double-wall tent is more your style, there are some very light options that come in around 2 pounds.

-For this key item, Dixon suggests using an 800-fill power down sleeping bag that weighs 1.25 to 1.75 pounds and has a 30-degree comfort rating.
+For this key item, Dixon suggests using an 800-fill power down, backpacking sleeping bag that weighs 1.25 to 1.75 pounds and has a 30-degree comfort rating.
 (The comfort rating, rather than the lower limit rating, gives a truer indicator bag’s temperature capabilities.)
 A sleeping bag in that weight range and with that temperature rating satisfies most backpackers the majority of the time.

 Backpackers often believe that bigger, heavier packs with their stout interior frames can comfortably carry really heavy loads.
 Dixon rejects this notion.